Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 entire compiler resolution session, a very heavy tree of objects.
 As sporadic errors on outdated descriptor usage are rare, it becomes easy to inadvertently create a substantial memory leak.

-Analysis API significantly simplifies this by offering a single [`analyze {}`](Fundamentals.md#kasession) entry point.
+The Analysis API significantly simplifies this by offering a single [`analyze {}`](Fundamentals.md#kasession) entry point.
 Inside the analysis block, all declarations are analyzed on-demand, eliminating occasional "descriptor was not found for declaration" errors.
 Further, entities representing declarations and types [can only be accessed](Fundamentals.md#kalifetimeowner) from within the owning analysis block.
-This way, Analysis API not only guards against memory leaks but also ensures that all analysis results are consistent.
+This way, The Analysis API not only guards against memory leaks but also ensures that all analysis results are consistent.

 ## Analysis Entry Point